<?xml version="1.0" encoding="UTF-8"?>

 with a message of peace and support<br />

-and our son asked to write his own<br />
+and our child asked to write one too<br />

 ]]></content:encoded>